alsash110/comm-2216-obs/docs/search.md

 ---

-These are some of the major issues when operating on OBS, roots of the issue and the potential measures to solve the issues
+These are some of the major issues when operating on OBS, the root causes of those issues and the potential measures to solve them.

 ## Buffering Issues